LUMOS: Large User MOdels for User Behavior Prediction: Experiments

 \subsection{Experimental Design}

 We designed our evaluation to assess LUMOS's ability to predict multiple user behavior attributes simultaneously using a single unified model.
-The model we trained using LUMOS predicts 13 key user behavior attributes spanning engagement patterns, activity levels, and platform interactions on a daily aggregated basis.
-For 5 of these 13 attributes, we had established baseline models that enabled quantitative comparison: specialized deep neural networks with extensive hand-crafted features.
-We compare against these production baselines rather than sequential recommendation models (SASRec, BERT4Rec) due to fundamental architectural incompatibilities: those models lack cross-attention decoders for conditioning on known future events ($\mathbf{S}^{fut}$) and operate on discrete item vocabularies rather than continuous multi-modal daily representations.
-Adapting them would require such extensive modifications that they would no longer serve as representative baselines.
+THe model we trained using LUMOS predicts 13 key user behavior attributes spanning engagement patterns, activity levels, and platform interactions on a daily aggregated basis.
+For 5 of these 13 attributes, we had established baseline models that enabled quantitative comparison: specialized Random Forest ensembles and deep neural networks with extensive hand-crafted features.
 We evaluated both offline model performance metrics (3 binary classification tasks using ROC-AUC, 2 continuous prediction tasks using MAPE) and online business impact through an A/B test.